okeshawarz/prospectus/draft5.md

 course, when more space is brought into the urban system (by, e.g., expanding the supply of housing through either new construction or upzoning existing neighborhoods for greater density), then rents should *ceteris paribus* fall.

+Much of the recent urban economics literature has focused on particularly the relationship of the housing sector to urban growth.

 *This is a good place for a discussion on Glaeser, Gyourko, Hsieh & Moretti, in the context of Regulationist and supply-side explanations for urban growth